Hugo-GT/Audio-Gater/README.md

 ## How to Use

-1. **Open the Project in Projucer:** Launch JUCE Projucer and navigate to the directory containing the Audio-Gater project.
-Open the project by selecting the appropriate `.jucer` file (e.g., `AudioGaterProject.jucer`).
+1. **Open the Project in Projucer:** Launch JUCE Projucer and navigate to the directory containing the AudioGater project.
+Open the project by selecting the appropriate `.jucer` file (e.g., `AudioGater.jucer`).

 2. **Open Solution in Your IDE:** Inside Projucer, go to the "File" menu and choose "Open in IDE."
 This action generates the necessary project files for your development environment and opens the solution in your chosen C++ IDE.